caysonhhanson/startup/README.md

 - Responsive design that works across devices

 ## React Deliverable

-For this deliverable, I converted the application to use React components and created a single-page application structure.
+➡️ For this deliverable I converted the application to React and implemented component architecture.

-### Completed Elements:

-* **Bundled and transpiled**
-- Successfully implemented Vite for bundling and deployment
+- Implemented Vite for bundling, with proper project structure and CSS modules.
-- Proper project structure with component organization
-- CSS modules for component-specific styling

-* **Components**
-- Created modular React components:
+- Created React components for Login, Dashboard, LiveSession, Leaderboard, and NavBar with complete functionality.
- - Login: Handles user authentication and routing
- - Dashboard: Displays progress and recommended workouts
- - LiveSession: Shows workout stream and simulated coach interactions
- - Leaderboard: Displays mock leaderboard data
- - NavBar: Manages navigation and conditional rendering

-* **Router**
-- Implemented React Router for seamless navigation
+- Implemented React Router with protected routes and clean URL paths.
-- Routes properly configured for all main views
-- Protected routing based on authentication status
-- Clean URL paths without .html extensions

-* **Hooks**
-- Utilized React hooks throughout components:
- - useState for managing component state (workouts, messages, leaderboard)
- - useEffect for simulating WebSocket connections
+- Used useState for component state management and useEffect for WebSocket simulation and data fetching.
- - State management for authentication flows

 Previous deliverables included: